"Desperate" Assad could resort to chemical weapons - Clinton

-BRUSSELS The United States is worried that an increasingly desperate Syrian President Bashar al-Assad could resort to the use of chemical weapons against rebels, or lose control of them, U.S. Secretary of State Hillary Clinton said on Wednesday.
+BRUSSELS The United States is worried that an increasingly desperate Syrian President Bashar al-Assad could resort to the use of chemical weapons, or lose control of them, U.S. Secretary of State Hillary Clinton said on Wednesday.

 "Our concerns are that an increasingly desperate Assad regime might turn to chemical weapons, or might lose control of them to one of the many groups that are now operating within Syria," Clinton told a news conference.